 Spicy Boys Pitch Concepts

 For NONTOXIC Studio’s campaign pitch, we visualised the bold, tongue-in-cheek world of Spicy Boys hot sauces.
-Style frames blended exaggerated heat motifs with playful character poses, giving the creative team a vivid toolkit to sell the idea in the room.
+Style frames blended exaggerated heat motifs with odd characters in explosive visuals.

 Agency: NONTOXIC Studio